CETL Blog

 Open Education Week 2025

 Open Education Week is March 3-7, and I wanted to share with you some virtual events happening around Canada and the world.
-Stay tuned also for information about our Open Education Recognition Awards – I will be sharing information about the recipients in our March CETL Bulletin, and then on a post here.
+And you can find out more about our Open Education/ZTC Recognition award recipients on this previous post.

 What’s happening